Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/bonus_assignment04_alice_baselines.md

 :width: 600px
 ```

-For example, the figure above depicts the distribution of session start hours for Alice an others.
+For example, the figure above depicts the distribution of session start hours for Alice and others.
 You might see that distributions are quite different.
 Hence, such a feature can be added to the model and improve its quality.
-Such activity -- feature engineering -- is a very creative process (we touch it later in the course as well).
+Such an activity -- feature engineering -- is a very creative process (we touch it later in the course as well).
 And it turns out, this competition is very rewarding for thoughtful feature engineering.
-And well, coming up with good features via visual analysis, adding those to the model and climbing up the leaderboard -- that's an unforgettable adventure!
+And well, coming up with good features via visual analysis, adding those to the model, and climbing up the leaderboard -- that's an unforgettable adventure!

 In this task, we arm you with a fairly well-performing baseline, and then you are invited to come up with new features and beat baselines.